werererer/Awesome-Scientific-Note-Taking/README.md

 </div>

 ## Philosophy
-- Plato
+- Plato, Kratylos
-- Aristoteles
+- Aristoteles, Metaphysics
 - Isagoge: https://archive.org/details/libera-segonds-isagoge-gr-fr-2000
+- Critique of Pure Reason, Kant

-### Hegelsche Dialektik
+### Hegelian Dialectics
-Hegel's Wissenschaft der Logik alle Bänder
+Hegel’s Phenomenology of Spirit
+Hegel’s Science of Logic, all volumes.

 # Literature about: How to design software for note takers
 ## Information Retrieval